Briscoe Group says outlook uncertain

 Earlier today, the latest Westpac McDermott Miller survey showed consumer confidence index fell to its lowest level since 2012.
 The index was down 0.4 of a point to 103.1 in the September quarter, below the long-run average of 111.1.
 Business confidence also remains in the doldrums.

-The homewares and sporting goods retailer said net profit was $28.27 million in the 26 weeks, down 3.6 per cent after including a previously signalled $1.14 million adjustment as a result of the way leases are treated under new accounting standards.
+The homewares and sporting goods retailer said net profit was $28.27 million in the 26 weeks, down 3.6 per cent after including a previously signalled $1.14m adjustment as a result of the way leases are treated under new accounting standards.

 Due to its January balance date, Briscoe Group is one of the first companies to adopt the new leasing standard which will significantly impact all businesses with sizable portfolios of leased properties, said managing director Rod Duke.

-As previously reported, revenue lifted 3.3 per cent to $302.98 million in the six months while same store sales were up 2.7 per cent.
+As previously reported, revenue lifted 3.3 per cent to $302.98m in the six months while same store sales were up 2.7 per cent.

 Briscoe will pay an interim dividend of 8.5 cents per share, up from 8 cents in the prior year, to shareholders on the register at Oct.
 1. It will be paid on Oct.
 8.